demisto/content-docs/docs/incidents/incident-customize-incident-layout.md

 The layout file exported from the system contains all the required fields, but the `"fromVersion": "6.0.0"` that needs to be added.

+Note: for the layout to be associated with incident/indicator type, the layout ID should be populated in the `layout` attribute in the incident/indicator type JSON file.

  - Filename: `layoutscontainer-<TYPE>`, e.g. `layoutscontainer-Phishing.json`
  - Files contents:
  ```json